Ronja-Mueller/Samplify/README.md

 - Open ImageJ and label all train (and test) images manually with the "Multi-point"-Tool.
 - Prepare the labeling information for the script by extracting text files:
   - In ImageJ click: Plugins > Macros > Run
-  - Select `Macro_save_labels.ijm` (downloaded beforehand)
+  - Select `Macro_save_labels.ijm` (downloaded from this repo beforehand)
-    - Select your image directory containing all you labeled tiff files
+    - Select your image directory containing all your labeled tiff files
     - The macro saves all `.txt` files in a new `TXT` directory in your image directory.
 - Check naming convention: label information of `image123.jpg` should be found in `image123.txt`
-- Summarize all `.txt`files of all your train (and test) images in one directory /path/to/labels
+- Summarize all `.txt`files of all your train (and test) images in one directory `/path/to/labels`

 **Train the RF Model**